ThinkingBeyond/BeyondQuantum-2025/Pratham Maliya and Aayush Jalgaonkar/README.md

 ---

 > The research poster for this project can be found in the [BeyondQuantum Proceedings 2025](https://thinkingbeyond.education/beyondquantum_proceedings_2025/).
 > The research paper for this project can be found in the same folder as this README, under the filename `quantum_image_edge_detection.pdf`.
+In case of any future updates, the paper can also be found [Here](https://www.overleaf.com/read/wkrbsnqbgchq#7c67fc)